By Sara Schoenfeld

 The Trade Impact Foundation is driven by the belief that through a complex and meaningful understanding of impactful trade, international trade with a positive human rights footprint, we can facilitate greater peace and societal progress.

-We welcome you to join us in our mission towards facilitating impactful trade through research, collaboration and outreach efforts.
-We look forward to hearing your unique perspective and partnering with you as we work towards peace and progress.
+We welcome you to join us in our mission towards facilitating impactful trade through research, collaboration and education efforts.
+We look forward to hearing your unique perspective and partnering with you as we work towards a more impactful marketplace.